charlestsai1729/AAML_test/_build/html/_sources/labs/lab_2.md

 ```

 Here are some tips for the next steps:
-1. Stronly recommend viewing the entire structure of the .tflite file for this lab.
+1. Strongly recommend viewing the entire structure of the .tflite file for this lab.
 You can visualize the layer graph by uploading it to [Netron](https://netron.app/).
 2. Identify the parameters that will influence your implementation of the custom operation.

 ```cpp